Note on Minimization of Quasi M$^\natural$-convex Functions: Properties on Minimization of Quasi -convex Functions

 \begin{theorem}[{cf.~{\cite[Theorem 2.2]{Shi98min}}}] Let $f: \Z^n \to \Rinf$ be an \Mnat-convex function with $\arg\min f \ne \emptyset$, and $x \in \dom f$ be a vector with $x \not\in \arg\min f$.
 For a pair $(i,j)$ of distinct elements in $\Nzero$ minimizing the value $f(x - \chi_i + \chi_j)$, there exists some minimizer $x^*$ of~$f$ satisfying

 \end{theorem}

 Other variants of the minimizer cut property of \Mnat-convex functions are given in Section \ref{sec:min-cut-remark}, which capture the technical core of Theorem \ref{thm:min-cut-Mnat}.

-Using Theorem \ref{thm:min-cut-Mnat} we can provide an upper bound for the number of iterations in the following variant of the steepest descent algorithm, where the integer interval $[\ell, u]\ (\subseteq \Z^n)$ always contains a minimizer of $f$.
+Using Theorem \ref{thm:min-cut-Mnat} we can provide an upper bound for the number of iterations in the following variant of the steepest descent algorithm, where $\dom f$ is assumed to be bounded, and the integer interval $[\ell, u] = \{x \in \Z^n \mid \ell \le x \le u\}$ always contains a minimizer of $f$.

 \begin{flushleft} \textbf{Algorithm} {\sc ModifiedSteepestDescent} \\ \textbf{Step 0:} Let $x_0 \in \dom f$ be an arbitrarily chosen initial vector.
-Set $x:=x_0$.\\ \phantom{\textbf{Step 0:}} Let $\ell, u \in \Z^n$ be vectors such that $\dom f \subseteq [\ell, u]$. \\ \textbf{Step 1:} If $f(x - \chi_{i} + \chi_{j}) \ge f(x)$ for every $i, j \in \Nzero$ with $x - \chi_{i} + \chi_{j} \in [\ell, u]$, \\ \phantom{\textbf{Step 0:}} then output $x$ and stop.\\ \textbf{Step 2:} Find $i, j \in \Nzero$ with $x - \chi_{i} + \chi_{j} \in [\ell, u]$ that minimize $f(x - \chi_{i} + \chi_{j})$. \\ \textbf{Step 3:} Set $x := x - \chi_{i} + \chi_{j}$, $u(i):=u(i)- 1$ if $i \in N$, and $\ell(j):=\ell(j)+1$ if $j \in N$.\\ \phantom{\textbf{Step 0:}} Go to Step 1. \end{flushleft}
+Set $x:=x_0$.\\ \phantom{\textbf{Step 0:}} Let $\ell, u \in \Z^n$ be vectors such that $\dom f \subseteq [\ell, u]$. \\ \textbf{Step 1:} If $f(x - \chi_{i} + \chi_{j}) \ge f(x)$ for every $i, j \in \Nzero$ with $x - \chi_{i} + \chi_{j} \in [\ell, u]$, \\ \phantom{\textbf{Step 0:}} then output $x$ and stop.\\ \textbf{Step 2:} Find $i, j \in \Nzero$ with $x - \chi_{i} + \chi_{j} \in [\ell, u]$ that minimize $f(x - \chi_{i} + \chi_{j})$. \\ \textbf{Step 3:} Set $x := x - \chi_{i} + \chi_{j}$, $u(i):=x(i)- 1$ if $i \in N$, and $\ell(j):=x(j)+1$ if $j \in N$.\\ \phantom{\textbf{Step 0:}} Go to Step 1. \end{flushleft}

 We define the \textit{L$_\infty$-diameter} of a bounded set $S \subseteq \Z^n$ by